There’s several different types of dog leashes you can get, and some are better than others.

 The common leash has 3 main parts to it:

-- The Clip – Usually a metal clip which attaches to the collar or harness loop/s of your GSD.
-The clip needs to be rust proof, and durable so it does’t become loose or snap.
+he clip needs to be rust proof, and durable so it doesn’t become loose or snap.
 Stainless steel clips usually achieve this.

 Materials and Fabrics of Dog Leashes & Leads